hrishikeshrt/python-wordle/README.md

     * Remove all words that do not contain a `correct-letter`
     * Re-calculate coverage and guess again
 * If at any point, number of valid words drops below number of attempts left, guess the valid words one-by-one.
+* Additionally, there are heuristics to choose a word if multiple words with best coverage-score exist.

 ## How to play?